-Applying for an F-1 US Student Visa: A 2023 Guide
+Applying for an F-1 US Student Visa: A comprehensive guide

 If you’re ready to begin your international student journey at a premier institution in the United States, you’ll be required to obtain a student visa.
 In this guide, we’ll give you a step-by-step breakdown of how you can apply for the right student visa, how much it will cost, and exactly what documents and requirements you’ll need to submit.